Asif-Iqbal-Bhatti/Nudge-Elastic-band-VASP/README.md

 the values given in the references.
 Hence, I can be sure my setup is right, and I can extend this approach to High Entropy Alloys.

-NB:: The relaxation should be done perpendicular to the screw dislocation line, that is on the plane.
-(T T F VASP5 format).

-- Initial and finally geometries should be fully relaxed.
+- Initial and final geometry should be fully relaxed.
-- Generate with ASE-NEB the transition path (initial guess) between the initial and final geometries by interpolating linearly or using idpp.
+- Generate with ASE-NEB the transition path (initial guess path) between the initial and final configuration by interpolating linearly or using idpp.
 - The intermediate images should be constrained and relaxed accordingly.

 #---------------------------------------------------------------------------------------